neams-th-coe/cardinal/doc/content/tutorials/cht5.md

 `bc->usrwrk` array is a scratch space to which the heat flux values coming from MOOSE are written.
 These OCCA functions then get called directly within NekRS.

-Finally, the `fluid.udf` file contains user-defined C++ functions through which other interactions with the NekRS solution are performed.
+Finally, the `pebble.udf` file contains user-defined C++ functions through which other interactions with the NekRS solution are performed.
 Here, the `UDF_Setup` function is called once at the very start of the NekRS simulation, and it is here that initial conditions are applied.

-!listing /tutorials/pebble_1/fluid.udf language=cpp
+!listing /tutorials/pebble_1/pebble.udf language=cpp

 The initial condition is applied by looping over all the [!ac](GLL) points and setting zero to each (recall that this is a non-dimensional